ja88a/vrfs-go-merkletree/README.md

 further refined and benchmarked, per the integration use case(s) and corresponding optimization requirements for ad-hoc computation, storage and transport.

-For the file hashes computation, constituing the MarkleTree leaf values, the SHA2-256 hashing function is used (NIS, 64 characters long for every string).
+For the file hashes computation, constituing the MerkleTree leaf values, the SHA2-256 hashing function is used (NIS, 64 characters long for every string).
 Alternative file hashing functions might be considered to adapt and/or optimize the computations runtime.
 Notice the fact that the client and the FS server require using the same hashing function on files since both build a Merkle Tree out of the file hashes.